Corporate Governance

 1.Basic Policy

-• To have Members of the Board put the Company’s mission into practice and provide an incentive to sustainably enhance corporate value
+• To have Directors of the Board put the Company’s mission into practice and provide an incentive to sustainably enhance corporate value

-• To have Members of the Board share interests with shareholders according to the Company’s business results and commensurate with their responsibilities
+• To have Directors of the Board share interests with shareholders according to the Company’s business results and commensurate with their responsibilities

 • To set the executive remuneration system at a reasonable level in light of the Company’s business results, the level of employee salaries, and that of other companies

-• To have the Nomination and Remuneration Committee, consisting mainly of independent Outside Members of the Board, deliberate on the matter, thereby ensuring transparency and fairness
+• To have the Nomination and Remuneration Committee, consisting mainly of Independent Outside Directors of the Board, deliberate on the matter, thereby ensuring transparency and fairness

 2.Components of the Remuneration

-The remuneration for Members of the Board (excluding Outside Members of the Board) consists of basic remuneration, which is fixed remuneration, and bonuses and stock compensation, which are performance-linked remuneration.
-Outside Members of the Board receive only basic remuneration as fixed remuneration because they oversee business operations from an independent standpoint.
+The remuneration for Directors of the Board (excluding Outside Directors of the Board) consists of basic remuneration, which is fixed remuneration, and bonuses and stock compensation, which are performance-linked remuneration.
+Outside Directors of the Board receive only basic remuneration as fixed remuneration because they oversee business operations from an independent standpoint.

-The Ratio of remuneration for the Members of the Board (excluding Outside Members of the Board)
+The Ratio of remuneration for the Directors of the Board (excluding Outside Directors of the Board)

 *The above ratio is only a guide and is subject to change according to the Company’s business results, stock market conditions, and degrees of achievement of targets by each individual as assessed by the target management system.